-It is essential to dispose of any unwanted medication safely to prevent other people or animals from taking them by mistake.
-Discarded drugs can harm people and the environment.
+It is essential to safely dispose of unwanted medication to prevent people or animals from taking them by mistake.
+Discarded drugs can harm them and the environment.

 The Food and Drug Administration (FDA) has guidelines about how to properly dispose of medications, including pills, syringes, and inhalers.